-- This year we participated in an all-of-Government procurement for electricity, and obtained better overall pricing for two categories of supply.
+- This year we participated in All-of-Government procurement for electricity, and obtained better overall pricing for two categories of supply.
 Separate contracts for smaller and larger sites commenced in February 2013 and run for two and three years respectively. - Our main effort to reduce electricity use this year centred on lighting.
 We changed a large number of inefficient lamps in the civic administration building, and in parts of the central library installed more efficient fittings.
-We also carried out numerous other electricity conservation measures such as correcting problems where equipment was running unnecessarily, and installing a more efficient heating system at the Botanic Garden Treehouse.
-Eliminating overnight use and good housekeeping at a large building at the Southern Landfill reduced consumption by half and we were able to downgrade the supply to a lower rating category. - The Council partnered with the Energy Efficiency and Conservation Authority (EECA) and the Capital & Coast District Health Board (CCDHB) to fund 220 retrofits of low-income housing in Wellington.
+We also carried out numerous other electricity conservation measures such as correcting problems where equipment was running unnecessarily, and installing a more efficient heating system at the Botanic

+- Garden Tree House.
+Eliminating overnight use and good housekeeping at a large building at the southern landfill reduced consumption by half and we were able to down-grade the supply to a lower rating category. - The Council partnered with Energy Efficiency and Conservation Authority (or EECA) and the Capital Coast District Health Board (CCDHB) to fund 220 retrofits of low-income housing in Wellington.
 The Warm Up Wellington programme was delivered through the Sustainability Trust. - We continued to deliver the Home Energy Saver programme in partnership with Capacity.
-The programme resulted in over 635 home energy assessments to Wellington households and 364 of these customers installed an energy efficiency measure on the spot (over 680 low energy light bulbs, 255 efficient shower heads and 154 draught-proof measures).
+The programme resulted in over 635 home energy assessments to Wellington households and 364 of these customers installed an energy efficiency measure on-the-spot (over 680 low energy light bulbs, 255 efficient shower heads and 154 draught-proof measures).

+Actual Budget Variance Actual

-OPERATING EXPENDITURE (\$000) 2.2.1 Waste Minimisation, Disposal and Recycling Management 1 ACTUAL 2013 BUDGET 2013 VARIANCE 2013 ACTUAL 2012
+Operating Expenditure (\$000) 2013 2013 2013 2012

+2.2.1 Waste minimisation, disposal and recycling management 1

 Expenditure 10,711 11,845 1,134 11,244

 Revenue (12,079) (11,828) 251 (11,962)

 Net Expenditure (1,368) 17 1,385 (718)

-2.2.2 Closed Landfills Aftercare 2
+2.2.2 Closed landfills aftercare 2

 Expenditure (728) 479 1,207 (181)

-Revenue - - - -
+Revenue 0 0 0 0

 Net Expenditure (728) 479 1,207 (181)

-2.2.3 Energy Efficiency and Conservation
+2.2.3 Energy efficiency and conservation

-Expenditure - - - 173
+Expenditure 0 0 0 173

-Revenue - - - -
+Revenue 0 0 0 0

-Net Expenditure - - - 173
+Net Expenditure 0 0 0 173

+Actual Budget Variance Actual

-CAPITAL EXPENDITURE (\$000) ACTUAL 2013 BUDGET 2013 VARIANCE 2013 ACTUAL 2012
+Capital Expenditure (\$000) 2013 2013 2013 2012

-2.2.1 Waste Minimisation, Disposal and Recycling Management 3
+2.2.1 Waste minimisation, disposal and recycling management 3

 Expenditure 488 530 41 1,103

 Unspent portion of budget to be carried forward N/A 933 N/A

-2.2.2 Closed Landfills Aftercare
+2.2.2 Closed landfills aftercare

-Expenditure - -
+Expenditure 0 0 0 0

-2.2.3 Energy Efficiency and Conservation
+2.2.3 Energy efficiency and conservation

 Expenditure 44 76 32 97

 Unspent portion of budget to be carried forward N/A 19 N/A

-- Under budget due to receipt of an unbudgeted distribution payment from the Spicer Landfill joint venture, and higher volumes of general waste through the landfill than budgeted. - Under budget as the annual reassessment of future closed landfill monitoring costs resulted in a reduction in the provision which shows as income in our financial statements. - Under budget due to delays in the submission of the resource consent lodgement for the stage 4 extension of the Southern Landfill, and delays to the implementation of the bin trial project.
+1 Under budget due to receipt of an unbudgeted distribution payment from the Spicer Landfill joint venture, and higher volumes of general waste through the landfill than budgeted.

+2 Under budget as the annual reassessment of future closed landfill monitoring costs resulted in a reduction in the provision which shows as income in our financial statements.

+3 Under budget due to delays in the submission of the resource consent lodgement for the stage 4 extension of the southern landfill, and delays to the implementation of the bin trial project.